acend/openshift-operations-training/content/en/docs/02/02_infra-components.md

                           type: integer
 ```

-This means the toleration definition will have look like this:
+This means the toleration definition will have to look like this:

 ```yaml
 spec: